improving-ottawa/kalix-improving-template/README.md

 ## Gateway

-The Kalix Gateway will serve as the interface between the client & the microservices
+The Kalix Gateway will serve as the interface between the client & the microservices The Gateway contains integration tests for all services

-## IT

-Integration tests for Kalix services

 ## UI